File Format Reference

 header_colorhex colorFull-width header stripe

-All three are optional.
+All of these are optional.
 If you write none of them, omit the plainva: key entirely.
 Invalid values are ignored on read, never treated as an error.

 Databases (.base)